Maara: Plot

 Parvathy (Shraddha Srinath) a.k.a Paaru, is a restoration architect who comes to a small coastal village in Kerala for a project, while avoiding a marriage set-up back home.
 She finds a fairy-tale she had heard long ago as a child painted across the village.
 With the help of her friend, she ends up renting a house, filled messily with art and artefacts.
 She learns that it belongs to an artist named Maara (R. Madhavan) who is responsible for the paintings across the village.
 Maara is a free spirit and traveller who is often away visiting various places and returning as he pleases.
 When she starts cleaning up the place, she finds Maara's photo and a sketchbook.
 The sketches depict the previous New Year's Eve when a small-time thief (Alexander Babu) tried to rob Maara.
-In a turn-of-events, Maara joins the thief, and they both go on the rooftop of a home with a plan to rob the place.
+In a turn-of-events, Maara joins the thief, and they both go to the rooftop of a home with a plan to rob the place.
 There, they see a woman about to shoot herself.
 The sketchbook ends there, and the story is left unfinished, which piques Paaru's curiosity about the rest of the story, and Maara as a person.

 Intrigued, Paaru starts finding the people in Maara's sketches.
 Backtracking his steps, she meets an antique dealer, Usman bhai, a "pirate", Chokku and learns about Selvi (Abhirami), a prostitute that Maara had known.
 Maara and Chokku had taken Selvi out to sea for her birthday where after having an evening that alleviated her sorrows, Selvi committed suicide.
 Maara then ensures that her daughter, Rani is enrolled into a school.
 When Paaru gets news that Rani has gone missing from her school, she traces her back to her father's lodge.
 Meanwhile, Maara, who has returned to the village, tracks Rani down to the lodge and rescues her from her abuser.
 Paaru gets a glimpse of Maara but just misses an encounter with him.